TrivkVR/InterfacingWithArduino-Demos/README.md

 # InterfacingWithArduino-Demos
 Demos of circuits and schematics for the course assignments I completed.
+This course is offered by the University Of California,Irvine on Coursera.